 Work helps pay the bills, but sometimes you want to take a break without other people realizing.
 That’s where these websites and games that look like work come in.

-Look busy at work without actually doing anything.
-Here are some sites that let you browse Reddit, play 2048 or even go for a walk without your boss thinking you’re a slacker.
+Here are some ways to make it look like you’re working; they let you browse Reddit, play 2048, or even go for a walk without your boss thinking you’re being lazy.

-Reddit is the ultimate time-wasting site, something bosses everywhere are catching onto.
-If they see the Reddit logo on your screen, they’ll assume you’re slacking – which makes you look bad.
+Reddit is the ultimate time-wasting site.
+If your boss sees the Reddit logo on your screen, they’ll assume you’re slacking.

 You know what does look like work, though?
 Microsoft Outlook.
 Looking at email constantly isn’t productive, but a lot of people think it is.
 If your boss is one of them, MSOutlookit is a must-have slacking tool.